Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 A bane is not itself one of your opponent's traits, so you may invoke both a bane and a detrimental trait for additional dice.

 If you are affected by a bane, your opponent's may use it to add dice to their rolls during contests.
-During uncontested tests, add your highest rated bane's rating, which would logically hinder you, to the test's difficulty.
+During simple tests, add your highest rated bane's rating, which would logically hinder you, to the test's difficulty.

+{: .important }
 > The caravan Maro is escorting is being ambushed by bandits.
 One of the bandits is covered in mean battle scars, so Maro decides to leverage his superior mobility before engaging him directly.
 He tries to create a bane with Maneuver and Intuition on the bandit by running circles around him and throwing sand into his eyes.
 The bandit fails to defend against the attempt.
 Maro rolls **2** excess successes and creates a bane named `Sand in my Eyes!` with rating **2** on the bandit.
 >
 > Anyone attacking the bandit or defending against one of his attacks may now add **2** to their roll once after which the bane vanishes.